Lower Catawba River Basin Nutrient TMDL Development in South Carolina

 Rock Hill, SC 29730

-SCDHEC is providing the preliminary WARMF model calibration for the Lower Catawba Basin for a forty-five day stakeholder review.
+SCDHEC provided the preliminary WARMF Lower Catawba Basin model calibration for a forty-five day stakeholder review from January 28, 2014 through March 13, 2014.
 The model calibration is scheduled to be completed in May 2014 and followed by nutrient TMDL development.
-The Department is requesting comments on the draft model and report.
-Submittals may include any data that could be considered applicable to the modeling effort.
-To be considered for the model calibration, comments must be posted no later than March 13, 2014.
-Interested parties may submit comments to Mr. Wade Cantrell, Manager, SCDHEC 303(d), TMDL and NPS Section, 2600 Bull Street, Columbia, SC 29201 or e-mail at email@example.com.
+The preliminary model review period has closed.
+Comments received indicated a robust stakeholder review.
+The comments will help improve the model calibration and documentation.
+A January 2014 version of the model and report remain available (links below); however, SCDHEC is not requesting additional comments at this time.
+For additional information, contact Mr. Wade Cantrell, Manager, SCDHEC 303(d), TMDL and NPS Section, 2600 Bull Street, Columbia, SC 29201 or e-mail at email@example.com.

 If there are additional questions, interested parties may contact Mr. Wade Cantrell, Manager, SCDHEC 303(d), TMDL and NPS Section at (803) 898-3548 or e-mail at firstname.lastname@example.org .
 Interested parties may also contact Mr. Matt Carswell at (803) 898-3609 or at email@example.com regarding the content of this webpage.